UCSB-VRL/UpLoadHCPfiles/README.md

 Add annotation of T1w images in HCP dataset by parsing its absolute path to build metadata, and then upload the images with their metadata into Bisque.
 ***
 ## Using Steps
-1. Log in to your Brain service account
+1. Log in to your Brain server account
 ```
 ssh username@brain.ece.ucsb.edu
 ```